107-systems/107-Arduino-MCP2515/README.md

   <a href="https://github.com/107-systems/107-Arduino-Viper"><img src="extras/logo/viper-logo.jpg" width="40%"></a>
 </p>

 Arduino library for controlling the MCP2515 in order to receive/transmit CAN frames.
+This library is prepared to interface easily with [libcanard](https://github.com/UAVCAN/libcanard) for using [UAVCAN](https://uavcan.org/) on Arduino via [107-Arduino-UAVCAN](https://github.com/107-systems/107-Arduino-UAVCAN).

 ## Example
 ```C++